kfinity/ric-homes/README.md

 ## Data sources

+The `data` directory is empty in this repo to avoid duplicating public data.
+Here's what was in there:

 The City of Richmond Assessor's Office has a public data set of property ownership files.
 The primary source for ownership is the "Real Estate Master File".
 You can [read more about them and access XLSX files at their site](https://www.rva.gov/assessor-real-estate/data-request).
-Text/CSV files have historically been available at the FTP site: ftp://ftp.ci.richmond.va.us/Assessor/Real%20Tables/
+Text/CSV files have historically been available at [the FTP site](ftp://ftp.ci.richmond.va.us/Assessor/Real%20Tables/).

 For mapping the ownership of parcels, you'll also need the [Parcels](https://richmond-geo-hub-cor.hub.arcgis.com/datasets/parcels-1/) GIS file.
 See [here for more City of Richmond GIS resources](https://www.rva.gov/information-technology/geographic-information-systems), including the [Basemap](https://richmond-geo-hub-cor.hub.arcgis.com/search?tags=basemap) files.